What Happens After You Get an ARDC Grant?

 Final Reports

-When your project is finished you can submit a final report here.
-The online form includes a series of questions that will help us learn from your work and to hear your story.
-Your answers to the questions can be as long or short as you want.
+When your project is finished, you can submit a final report here.
+The online form includes a series of questions that will help us learn from your work.
+Your answers to the questions can be as long or short as you need to fully explain your outcomes.

 Outside of these required reports, you can send us informal updates anytime!
-We love to see photos and hear about how your work is going.
-Anything sent to our staff will be shared with our volunteers, reviewers, and board.
+We love to hear about how your work is going.
+Anything sent to our staff may be shared with our volunteers, reviewers, and board.
+In some special cases, additional information may be required (see below).

-In some cases, we may require more information.
+In some cases, we may require more information about your project progress.
 For example, if you are requesting additional funds or a new grant, we may request additional financial reports or a demo of work to-date.
 We may also request additional information if:

 We will do our best to communicate any expectations in advance.